-416 LOGISTIC MANAGEMENT

-The Course is designed to explain basic theory and techniques of logistics to examine the issues and problems associated with logistics in a changing business environment, and to show how logistics can improve an enterprises effectiveness and competitiveness.
-Students would be encouraged to use computer software packages for problem solving.
+416 LOGISTIC MANAGEMENT COURSE OBJECTIVE: The Course e is designed to explain basic theory and techniques of logistics to examine the problems associated with logistics in a changing business environment, and to logistics can improve an enterprises effectiveness and competitiveness.
+Students ncouraged to use computer software packages for problem solving.
 UNIT-1 Introduction: Introduction to logistics and its Interface with Production and Marketing: Measures of Logistics; UNIT-2 Physical Distribution and Logistics: Physical Distribution and Logistics; Logistics System Analysis and Design.
 UNIT-3 Warehousing and Distributing Centers; Location; Transportation Systems: Warehousing and Distributing Centers; Location; Transportation Systems: Facilities and Services; Dispatch and Routing Decisions and Models.
 UNIT-4 Inventory Management Decisions Logistics Audit and Control: Inventory Management Decisions; Logistics Audit and Control.
 UNIT-5 Packaging and Materials Handling: Packaging and Materials Handling; International Logistics Management; Logistics Future Directions.

-- 1. This course provides an overview of how firms use distribution intermediaries to gain a competitive advantage in local and global markets through the integration of logistics management. - 2.
-Provide an opportunity for comprehensive analysis and discussion of key contemporary issues and problems in logistics management.

-3. To evaluate the achievement of competitive advantage through logistics framework and explain the integrated logistics management. - 4.
-The results of the action which of competitive deviating through registers from the first product of forms and forms the action of the control of the con - 4.
+- 1. This course provides an overview of how firms use distribution intermediaries to gain a competitive advantage in local and global markets through the integration of logistics management. - Provide an opportunity for comprehensive analysis and discussion of key contemporary issues and problems in logistics management.
+To evaluate the achievement of competitive advantage through logistics framework and explain the integrated logistics management. - 5.
+To evaluate the achievement of competitive advantage through togistics framework and explain the integrated registics in - 4.
 To explain the outsourcing logistics and to elaborate the practical concepts regarding third party and fourth party logistics. - 5.
 To provide a detailed analysis for how to improve a quality customer service and integrated logistics.